Gongals/Game-Bolinha/README.md

 # Bolinha - Simple Love2D Game

-"Bolinha" is a simple game created with the Love2D framework where the goal is to survive as long as possible while avoiding a collision with the blue ball.
-The balls move randomly, and the white ball (controlled by the player) must dodge the blue one.
-Over time, the speed of the balls increases automatically, making the game more difficult.
+"Bolinha" is a simple game created with the Love2D framework where the objective is to survive as long as possible while avoiding complications with the killer.
+The balls move in a desired manner and the ball (controlled by the player) must avoid the killer.
+Over time, the speed of the balls automatically increases, making the game more difficult.

 ## How to Play

-- The white ball is controlled using the **W**, **A**, **S**, **D** keys.
+- The ball is controlled using the **W**, **A**, **S**, **D** keys.
-- The goal is to survive as long as possible without colliding with the blue ball.
+- The goal is to survive as long as possible without colliding with the killer.
 - The survival time will be displayed at the top of the screen.
-If you collide with the blue ball, the game ends, and the time survived will be shown.
+If you collide with the killer, the game ends, and the time survived will be shown.
 - The game becomes more difficult over time, with the balls' speed increasing automatically.

 ## Features